richardvenneman/appsignal-docs/source/ruby/integrations/delayed-job.html.md

 ---
-title: "Monitor background jobs"
+title: "Delayed Job"
 ---

-Starting with AppSignal gem version 8.0 or higher we monitor Sidekiq and Delayed Job.
-We've also added a few hooks to create your own background monitoring for other tools.

-## Delayed Job

-[Delayed Job](https://github.com/collectiveidea/delayed_job) is created by the excellent folks at Shopify and one of the most popular background processors for Ruby/Rails.
+[Delayed Job](https://github.com/collectiveidea/delayed_job) is created by the excellent folks at [Shopify](https://shopifyengineering.myshopify.com/) and one of the most popular background processors for Ruby and Rails.

-The AppSignal gem has a sidekiq plugin that detects Delayed Job and hooks into the standard Delayed Job callbacks.
-No further action is required.
+The AppSignal gem detects Delayed Job when it's present and hooks into the standard Delayed Job callbacks.
+No further action is required to enable integration.

 ## Procs as Jobs with `display_name`